flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

       "I contain all the love one heart can hold.",
       "I am like a dog with a bone.",
       "I urge endings.",
-      "I resemble the vacuum of space.",
+      "I feel the vacuum of space.",
       "I am experiencing the vanishing sense of purpose.", "I inhabit the Goldilocks zone.",
       "my life does the opposite of improving.",